HanumathRao/debug_and_dev_utilities/README.md

 https://nativecoding.wordpress.com/2016/01/10/automate-attach-to-process-on-windows-with-windbg/

-**pdb_address_resolver ( C#/Powershell ) :** It is a tool that converts function addresses in a given portable executable to function names.
-The tool requires PDB file.
+**pdb_dump ( Powershell ) :** PDB dump is a tool that receives a portable executable as input and it can find function names from address and dump all PDB information